mylyanykmarko/pluto_dsl/README.md

 ### Examples

-For
+For content in file "in.pluto" :

 ```
-Content in file "in.pluto" : repeat 10 print 'hello world'
+repeat 10 print 'hello world'
 ```

 output is: